StavLobel/whats-the-chance-game/README.md

 > 🧪 **Development Approach: Test-Driven Development (TDD)**
 > This project follows strict TDD methodology with comprehensive testing using Vitest + React Testing Library (frontend) and Pytest + Playwright (backend).

+> 🌿 **Git Workflow: Feature Branch + Test-Based Merging**
+> Each task uses a dedicated feature branch.
+Code is merged to main only after passing all tests (100% pass rate, 90%+ coverage) and code review approval.

 ## 🎮 What is "What's the Chance?"

 "What's the Chance?" is a real-time social game where players challenge each other with entertaining tasks.
 The twist?
 Whether you have to complete the challenge depends on a game of chance using number matching!